 Do I need to deadhead Knock Out® Roses or Drift® Roses?

-Both Knock Out® Roses and Drift® Roses will re-bloom every 5-6 weeks regardless of deadheading.
+Both Knock Out® Roses and Drift® Roses will re-bloom from spring to frost regardless of deadheading.
 Deadheading does offer a cleaner, tidier look.
 Often people choose to deadhead to remove the faded blooms, so ultimately it is up to you.